a-t-richard/a-t-richard.github.io/content/publications/_index.md

 ## Topic of interest

-My current research activities focus on Artificial Intelligence in Healhcare contexts
+My current research activities focus on Artificial Intelligence in Healhcare context

-* Machine Learning
-* Natural Language Processing
+* Natural Language Processing on medical reports
-* Health Information Systems
+* Computer vision on CT Scans
+* Machine Learning / Data Analysis of medical data

+But I’m also interested on connected subjects, such as:

+* Patient Privacy
 * eXplainable AI
+* Ethics of Algorithms
+* and, more recently, AI Environmental Sustainability